Organic Sugar Pie Pumpkins

 Description/Taste

-Sugar Pie pumpkins are small to medium in size, averaging 15-20 centimeters in diameter and weighing only 2-6 pounds, and are round, globular, and uniform in shape.
-The smooth orange rind has shallow and light vertical ridging that connects into a thick, ridged, green-brown stem.
-The flesh is moist, pale orange, fine-grained, and dense encasing a central cavity filled with pulp and flat, cream-colored seeds.
-When cooked, Sugar Pie pumpkins are tender and buttery with a sweet, earthy, and nutty flavor.
+Sugar Pie pumpkins are small-sized pumpkins that average 15 to 18 centimeters in diameter and weigh about 2 to 3.5 kilograms each.
+They have a round, globular form that’s slightly flattened and notably uniform in shape.
+Their smooth orange rind has shallow and light vertical ridging that connects to a thick, ridged green-brown stem.
+Sugar Pie pumpkins have a dry, fine-grained flesh with a light orange color and firm, dense texture.
+This flesh surrounds a central cavity filled with pulp that’s less stringy and fibrous than most carving pumpkins, along with flat, cream-colored seeds.
+Sugar Pie pumpkins have a tender, buttery texture and a sweet, earthy, nutty flavor that caramelizes when cooked.

 Seasons/Availability

-Sugar Pie pumpkins are available in the fall through early winter.
+Sugar Pie pumpkins are available from fall to early winter.

 Current Facts